deanishe/alfred-searchio/README.md

     - `Import Search …` — Import a new search configuration from a URL (see [Importing Searches](#importing-searches))
     - `Reload` — Regenerate the workflow's Script Filters from your configured searches (and clean the cache).
 Run this if you screw up the Script Filters or an update overwrites them.
     - `Show Query in Results` — Turn the option to show the query you entered in the results on/off.
 The query is added to the end of the results, so you can hit `↑` to go straight to it.
 The query is always shown if there are no other results.
+    - `Alfred Sorts Results` — Turns Alfred's knowledge on/off.
+If on, Alfred remembers which result you chose for which query and moves that result to the top.
+If off, results are always shown in the order they are returned by the API.
+If on, `Show Query in Results` cannot guarantee that the query is always the last result.
     - `Online Help` — Open this page in your browser.
     - `Workflow up to Date` — You have the latest version of the workflow.
 Action this item to force a check for a new version.